lanteignel93/vxx_trade/README.md

 TODO: Explain the different python scripts under vxx_trade/

+# Package Maintenance
-### Prerequisites
+## Prerequisites

 Python >= 3.10.12

-### Installation
+## Installation

-Ideally installing this on linux would be better, this was only tested on linux.
+Ideally installing this on linux would be better, this was only tested on linux Ubuntu (22.04).

 1. `cd <source folder>` # should see the project structure as mention above when doing `ls` command.
 2. Create Python venv